sabia-group/How-Tos/docs/source/abs_spectrum.rst

 Example of benzene
 *******************

 Specifically, in FHI-aims with Ehrenfest dynamics, only the electronic dipole moment is output.
 The nuclear dipole moment has to be calculated seperately from the trajectory of the nuclei and added to it.
-The dipole output for three separate field directions has been provided in the ``output_files`` folder [#f1]_.
+The total dipole output for three separate field directions has been provided in the ``output_files`` folder [#f1]_.
+The tutorial :ref:`eh-dynamics` explains how to create the output in FHI-aims.

 The evolution of the total (nuclear and electronic) dipole moment :math:`\mu (t)` looks like this